Cold War: German rearmament

 The rearmament of West Germany was achieved in the early 1950s.
-The main promoter was Konrad Adenauer, the chancellor of West Germany, with France the main opponent.
+Its main promoter was Konrad Adenauer, the chancellor of West Germany, with France the main opponent.
 Washington had the decisive voice.
 It was strongly supported by the Pentagon (the US military leadership), and weakly opposed by President Truman; the State Department was ambivalent.
 The outbreak of the Korean War in June 1950 changed the calculations and Washington now gave full support.
-That also involved naming Dwight D. Eisenhower in charge of NATO forces, and sending more American troops to West Germany.
+That also involved naming Dwight D. Eisenhower in charge of NATO forces and sending more American troops to West Germany.
 There was a strong promise that West Germany would not develop nuclear weapons.

-Widespread fears of another rise of German militarism necessitated the new military to operate within an alliance framework, under NATO command.
+Widespread fears of another rise of German militarism necessitated the new military to operate within an alliance framework under NATO command.
 In 1955, Washington secured full German membership of NATO.
-In May 1953, Lavrentiy Beria, by then in a government post, had made an unsuccessful proposal to allow the reunification of a neutral Germany to prevent West Germany's incorporation into NATO.
+In May 1953, Lavrentiy Beria, by then in a government post, had made an unsuccessful proposal to allow the reunification of a neutral Germany to prevent West Germany's incorporation into NATO, but his attempts were cut short after he was executed several months later during a Soviet power struggle.
 The events led to the establishment of the Bundeswehr, the West German military, in 1955.